mrnathanvu/heroes-social-club/README.md

 # Heroes Social Club

-- A demo of a social media mobile app that pulls data from AWS DynamoDB to render on a home screen.
+- A social media mobile app that uses Amazon Web Services GraphQL to query and manipulate data with AWS DynamoDB, using StyleSheet to render the home screen with images.

-- Users can interact by swiping, tapping, and liking images posted by their favorite heroes along with stories.
+- Created a UI with gestures and animations for navigating on Android and iOS, transitioning between screens and navigating routes in the stack using React Navigation.

 ## Preview